mvogelgesang/EDX/Tools/scanner/README.md

 `echo "API_KEY=" >> .env`

+Build

+`npm run build`

 ## Running Scripts

+### Scan

+`npm run scan`

-Directory contains a primary `scanner.js` script which performs scans of websites using Puppeteer and saves relevant output in the `data/` directory.
+Performs scans of websites using Puppeteer and saves relevant output in the `data/` directory.
 Output is organized by date of scan, website domain name, and a unique hash (md5) of the page which was scanned.
 For example:

 ```
 data